shyampathak22/cinnamon/README.md

 Trained for 250M tokens with d_rope=64, seq_len 512→1024, evaluated on held-out validation data.

-> **Note:** The DSA Lightning Indexer was mistakenly trained with RoPE even when rope_type=pope.
-This means the token selection for sparse attention used RoPE-based patterns, potentially limiting PoPE's effectiveness.
-These results are not fully representative of PoPE's capacity.

 ![RoPE vs PoPE Length Extrapolation](plots/pope_vs_rope_extrapolation.png)

 | Sequence Length | RoPE (ppl) | PoPE (ppl) |